FuelLabs/fuel-core/deployment/README.md

 ```
 Take the string output and insert back into the original place of "git-username:git-auth-token" in the auths json string.

-Now base64 encode the {"auths": ...} json string, by running at your command line:
+Now base64 encode the '{"auths": ...}' json string, by running at your command line:

 ```
   echo -n  '{"auths":{"ghcr.io":{"auth":"<your-first-base64-output>"}}}' | base64